docker/docs/high-availability/backups-and-disaster-recovery.md

 1. Stop controllers B and C with the `stop` command,
 2. Restore controller A,
 3. Uninstall UCP from controllers B and C,
-4. Join nodes B and C to the cluster.
+4. Join nodes B and C as replica controllers to the cluster.

 You should now have your cluster up and running.